What Top Executive Search Firms Lists Can You Trust?

 Should You Trust Top Executive Search Firm Lists?

-Whether you are a senior executive seeking your next opportunity or a chief people officer shopping for a retained search firm, the question is the usually same.
-How can you tell which of the ‘top executive search firms’ lists you can trust?
+Whether you are a Chief Executive OfficerChief People Officer shopping for a retained search firm or a senior executive seeking your next opportunity, the question is the usually same.
+What are the top executive search firms?
+So, naturally, you search for them online and scrutinize the results.
+Pretty soon, you start to wonder, “What “top executive search firms” lists I can trust?”
 With fake rating websites multiplying like bunnies on the Internet, senior executive candidates and executive search buyers must beware.
 A list of top executive search firms isn’t always what it seems.

 Most Top Executive Search Firms Lists Are Unreliable